TheZhuk/TheZhuk/README.md

 #### Hi there 👋
 #### My name is Evgeniy Zhuk.
 I'm a big fan of Data Science.
 Especially passionate about the Computer Vision.
-#### Senior student of 25th cohort of Yandex.Practicum Data Science curse, helping to achieve success for everyone who wants to develop in this promising field.
+I'm senior student of 25th cohort of Yandex.Practicum Data Science curse, helping to achieve success for everyone who wants to develop in this promising field.

 - 🔭  I’m currently working on computer vision startup building object segmentation model for parts of cars.
 - 🌱  I’m currently learning how to implement machine learning models in real life projects.